rodrigogomesrc/evolution-simulator/README.md

 Note:

 The simulation may be a little bit different using pypy3.
 For some reason using pypy the population will go extinct prematurely way easier.
 For now, it doesn't work trying to display the simulation using pypy3.
-There may be some problems with pygame and pypy3.
+Because I couldn't manage to install pygame on pypy3.

 ## Displaying the results